cloudify-cosmo/docs.getcloudify.org/content/bestpractices/kubernetes_architecture_guide.md

 ## Key features

-- Out of the box support for all major Kubernetes Platforms on private and public clouds (OpenShift, KubeSpray, GKE, EKS, and AKS).
+- Out of the box support for all major Kubernetes platforms on private and public clouds (OpenShift, KubeSpray, GKE, EKS, and AKS).
 - Support multiple authentication methods Token- and “Kube config”- based authentication.
 - Resource state management - Block the deployment to a successful completion.
 - Reload of a specific Kubernetes service - Continuous updates through reload of a particular service with a new set of input parameters.